Breast Imaging Diagnostic Services

 In a needle core biopsy, the needle is larger, which allows the doctor to remove a larger tissue sample.
 For this procedure, doctors may use special images to help guide the needle precisely to the area of concern.
 These images are created by either X-rays and computers (known as a stereotactic biopsy) or by ultrasound.

-Swedish is pleased to announce that Swedish Breast Imaging Center at First Hill, the Swedish Edmonds Breast Center and the Breast Center at Swedish Issaquah have all been designated as Breast Imaging Centers of Excellence by the American College of Radiology (ACR).
-The breast imaging services at these centers are fully accredited in mammography, stereotactic breast biopsy, breast ultrasound and ultrasound-guided breast biopsy.
+Swedish is pleased to announce that all locations within the Swedish Breast Care Network have been designated as Breast Imaging Centers of Excellence by the American College of Radiology (ACR).
+The Breast Imaging Center of Excellence (BICOE) designation is awarded to breast imaging centers that achieve excellence by seeking and earning accreditation in all of the ACR’s voluntary breast-imaging accreditation programs and modules, in addition to the mandatory Mammography Accreditation Program.
 Peer-review evaluations, conducted in each breast imaging modality by experts in the field, have determined that these facilities have achieved high practice standards in image quality, personnel qualifications, equipment, quality control procedures, and quality assurance programs.